Victoria Junior College: Sports

 In 2017, VJC won the A-division championship title for girls' football, boys' floorball, boys' wushu and hockey girls.
 This was the fifth straight title for the girls' football team, and their ninth in the last ten years.

 In 2018, VJC won the A-division championship title for both the boys' and girls' football, hockey girls and wushu boys.
-This is VJC's 16th consecutive year winning the A-division girls' hockey.
+This was VJC's 16th consecutive year winning the A-division girls' hockey.

 In 2019, VJC won the A-division championship title for girls' football, girls' floorball, girls' wushu and girls' rockclimbing.

+However, in 2020 and 2021, the NSG was cancelled due to COVID-19.

+In 2022, VJC won the A-division championship title for boys' floorball, girls' football, boys' football, and girls' netball.
+This was the eighth straight title for the girls' floorball team.

 Performing Arts

 Choir

 The VJC Choir was the first school choir from Singapore to win an international choir competition.
 It beat 30 top choirs from other parts of the world in the 800-year-old Cardigan Eisteddfod Competition in Wales in 1990, and for its outstanding contribution to music in Singapore, the VJC Choir was presented with the 1990 Guinness Stout Effort Award.

 In 2004, Victoria Junior College Choir represented Singapore in the World Choir Games held in Bremen, Germany and won Gold Medals in all three contested categories, namely Musica Sacra, Contemporary Music and Open Mixed.
 It emerged as the Olympic Champion of the Open Mixed Category, and second placing in the Musica Sacra and Contemporary Music categories.

 In 2006, VJC choir won the esteemed Audience Prize and Grand Prix Award in the 9th Concorso Corale Internazionale (International Choir Competition) held in Riva Del Garda, Italy.
 The VJC Choir won Gold for both the categories they competed in - Musica Sacra and Mixed Youth, and emerged as Category Winner for the latter.
 It is the first time an Asian Choir has won the grand prize and one of a few choirs in the world to win both the Audience Prize and Grand Prix Award together.

 In 2018, VJC choir competed in the Asia Cantate and clinched the Grand Prize.
 In addition, they also won two other categories—the Mixed Voices Choir (Open) and the Mixed Voices Choir (Senior Youth).

-As of December 2021, it was ranked 5th in the world in the mixed choirs category of the INTERKULTUR World Rankings.
+As of December 2023, it was ranked 5th in the world in the mixed choirs category of the INTERKULTUR World Rankings.